satara/3D-Convolution-for-Multidate-Crop-Recognition-from-Multitemporal-Image-Sequences/README.md

-# This is the code for the paper "Fully Convolutional Recurrent Networks for Multidate Crop Recognition from Multitemporal Image Sequence"
+# This is the code for the paper "3D Convolution for Multidate Crop Recognition from Multitemporal Image Sequences"

-This is a first version which will be optimized soon.

 ## Installing the required python packages